 Taste: vanilla, lemon-lime soda, light musty oak, baked goods (lemon squares, sugar cookies, rice crispy treats), slight floral & minty spice

-Overall: If you’re looking for a light and easy whiskey with decent proof and full flavor, I highly recommend Wild Turkey 101 Rye.
+Overall: If you’re looking for a light and enjoyable whiskey with decent proof and full flavor, I highly recommend Wild Turkey 101 Rye.
 It’s an easy sipper, pairs well with food, and has enough uniqueness to set it apart from other “barely legal” Kentucky straight rye whiskeys in its price tier.
 As for other Wild Turkey rye expressions, the next step up would likely be Russell’s Reserve 6-year Rye, or even better, Russell’s Reserve Single Barrel Rye.
 Somewhat different whiskeys, though.

 Rating: 3/5 🦃